JLucasGaldino/Praxis/README.md

 # Praxis - Prayers, Readings and Fasting

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
-**Careful**, this app is still under development

 ## Description
-This is a universal mobile app (Android and iOS) for Christians to quickly have access to their daily prayers, scripture readings, and fasting calendar.
-This current version contains only the Eastern Orthodox daily prayers and calendar, but I intend on adding catholic prayers later on.
+This is a universal mobile app (Android and iOS) for Orthodox Christians to quickly have access to their daily prayers, scripture readings, and fasting calendar.

-## TODO
-- Add a selection of prayer rules, or choice to build your personal.
-Or just a guide about prayer rules.
-- Make icon props for NavButton optional

-## Contains
+## Current features
-- Orthodox Morning and Evening prayers
+- Orthodox daily prayers and prayers before confession
 - Orthodox daily readings, life of the saints, and fasting calendar
 - Languages:
   - English